The Dynamics of Sharpness-Aware Minimization: Bouncing Across Ravines and Drifting Towards Wide Minima: Conclusions and Open Problems

 Second, how does gradient descent on the spectral norm of the Hessian behave, particularly in the highly overparameterized setting of deep networks?
 When other optimization tools, such as momentum, are incorporated, how does this affect the behavior of SAM?
 What is the nature of SAM's solutions for losses, like the logistic loss, that are minimized at infinity?

 On the technical side, it is straightforward to extend Lemma~\ref{l:u} to a local version, showing that SAM with a locally quadratic loss converges to a neighborhood of the stationary points of a function $J$ defined in terms of the Hessian.
 It is less straightforward to show that SAM avoids the suboptimal stationary points of $J$.
-It seems likely that this is true for a stochastic version of the SAM updates, and the techniques developed in~\cite{ge2015escaping,fang2019sharp} should be useful here.
+It seems likely that this is true for a stochastic version of the SAM updates, and the techniques developed by~\citet{ge2015escaping,fang2019sharp} should be useful here, which could lead to a nonasymptotic counterpart of results of \citet{wen2022does} for a stochastic (batch-size 1) version of SAM.

-Finally, can other higher derivatives can be computed in the same parsimonious way as SAM?
+Finally, can other higher derivatives be computed in the same parsimonious way as SAM?
 Are there related minimization methods that target other kinds of minima, for instance, by optimizing other measures of width of a minimum?